jekkos/urjtag-st7xxx/README.md

     cable arduiggler
     detect

 18-10-2014: Added arduiggler patch.
 One can use an arduino to jtag a hudi target now.
+Patch taken from latest commit on https://gitorious.org/urjtag-arduiggler/urjtag-arduiggler/